-Government avoids major rebellion on fracking as Labour motion fails
+Tory MPs ‘bullied and manhandled’ in chaotic fracking vote

 Tory MPs ‘bullied and manhandled’ in Commons chaos as government defeats Labour fracking motion

-But whips accused of bullying and manhandling MPs to force them to back Truss administration in ‘shambolic’ scenes, with some in tears
+Call for investigation into ‘shambolic’ and ‘inexcusable’ scenes, with some backbenchers in tears, others using four-letter words

-The government has won a key vote on fracking - seen as a test of Liz Truss’s authority - but its victory was marred by claims that Tory whips had physically manhandled and bullied backbenchers into backing the prime minister’s administration.
+The government has won a key vote on fracking - seen as a test of Liz Truss’s authority - but its victory was overshadowed by claims that Tory whips had physically manhandled and bullied backbenchers into backing the prime minister’s administration.

+A Labour former minister has urged the Deputy Speaker to launch an investigation, and one Conservative MP described the chaos in the House of Commons as “inexcusable” and an “absolute disgrace”.

+Other MPs spoke of “total carnage” and “utter madness”, as Cabinet minister Jacob Rees-Mogg reportedly shouted “it’s not a confidence vote” and Tory colleagues apparently used four-letter words to tell him where to go.

 MPs voted against Labour’s proposal to ban the controversial practice of fracking, with 230 MPs voting for banning fracking, and 326 voting against the proposal.